Neuromuscular CLINICAL LABORATORY

 Fixation: None, use snap frozen tissue.

-Technique: Cut 10 - 16 micron (12 µm) sections in cryostat from snap frozen biopsy.
-Attach one or more sections to a No.1½ 22 mm square coverslip.
+Cut 10 - 16 micron (12 µm) sections in cryostat from snap frozen biopsy.

 Equipment:

-ceramic staining rack - Thomas Scientific #8542-E40
+Ceramic staining rack - Thomas Scientific #8542-E40

-columbia staining dish - Thomas Scientific #8542-C12
+Columbia staining dish - Thomas Scientific #8542-C12

-columbia staining dish(jar) - Thomas Scientific #8542-E30
+Columbia staining dish(jar) - Thomas Scientific #8542-E30

-forceps latex gloves
+Forceps latex gloves

 Reagents: